johnktims/docs-flightsayer/flight_subscriptions.md

                 }

 ### Create a subscription for the specified itinerary [POST /subscriptions/]
 To subscribe to push notifications for an itinerary, first obtain valid flight IDs for the flight and a target URL.
-Check out `FlightStatusUpdate` in the `Data Structures` section for information about what the data you will then receive via callback.
+Check out `FlightStatusUpdate` in the `Data Structures` section for information about the data you will then receive via callback.

+It's also possible to subscribe to notifications for flights further than 80 days out which don't yet exist in our schedule.
+To do so, include the `flights` attribute in the body of the request with the format described under `Flight` in the `Data Structures` section.
+Either the `flight_ids` or `flights` attribute is required.
+Combining both in a single request is not supported.

+The `flights` attribute may also be used to subscribe to notifications for current flights without supplying the `FlightId`.
+Any flight search parameters that resolve to a scheduled flight will become active immediately and ones that do not will become pending flights.
+These are reflected as `flight_ids` and `pending_flights` in the response, respectively.

+The `origin` and `destination` fields are optional, but the combination of search parameters must resolve to a unique flight.
+If it does not, no subscription will be created and the response will describe the error.

 + Request (application/json)